-Sketching User Experiences challenges the belief that design is about polishing interfaces and instead focuses on ideation, exploration, and communication.
-Bill Buxton makes the case that sketching is not about art but about thinking through ideas, surfacing assumptions, and inviting collaboration.
+Sketching User Experiences completely dismantles the misunderstanding that design is polishing interfaces.
+Bill Buxton makes the case that forming solutions is not an artistic activity.
+Rather, it’s thinking through ideas, surfacing assumptions, and inviting collaboration.
+One of the key ways he advocates for this is through “sketching” (with a pencil and paper and beyond…).
 For design leaders, this book is a call to build a culture where early-stage exploration is visible, iterative, and valued—not hidden until it’s too late to change course.
 Plus, Bill Buxton comes with practical experience of design at scale in large organizations.

 "If someone made a sketch and nobody saw it... did it have an impact?"